Civil War (comics): Plot

-Captain America refuses to join a S.H.I.E.L.D. strike force hunting superhumans in violation of the act, and is attacked by S.H.I.E.L.D.'s "Cape-Killers", even though the act has not been passed yet.
-Afterwards, he becomes a fugitive and forms an underground resistance movement calling itself the "Secret Avengers".
+Captain America refuses to join a S.H.I.E.L.D. strike force hunting violators of the act, and is attacked by S.H.I.E.L.D.'s "Cape-Killers" before the act is passed.
+He subsequently becomes a fugitive, and forms an underground resistance movement calling itself the "Secret Avengers".
 This team includes Hercules, Falcon, Danny Rand (who is acting as Daredevil in Matt Murdock's place), Luke Cage, and the Young Avengers.
 Iron Man, Reed Richards, Hank Pym (actually a Skrull in disguise), and She-Hulk come down in favor of the act.
 Spider-Man unmasks at a press conference as a show of support for the act.
-Doctor Strange wants no part of the act and tells Iron Man and Mister Fantastic that they are never to call on him again (the government declares Doctor Strange exempt from the act).
+Doctor Strange wants no part of the act and tells Iron Man and Mister Fantastic to never call on him again (the government subsequently declares Doctor Strange exempt).

 The government-backed heroes track down unregistered superhumans and subsequently detain or register them.
 Captain America's Secret Avengers and Iron Man's Avengers end up fighting in Yancy Street.
-The Thing, who was only visiting the old neighborhood, gets roped into crowd control.
-However, when a young member of the Yancy Street Gang is killed in the violence that ensues, Grimm, disgusted with both sides, leaves the country for France.
+The Thing, who was only visiting his old neighborhood, gets roped into crowd control.
+However, when a young member of the Yancy Street Gang is killed in the ensuing violence, he leaves the country for France.

 The Secret Avengers, responding to a false emergency, are lured into an ambush by the pro-registration forces.
-As the battle turns against them, a new weapon is brought into play: Project Lightning, a cyborg clone of Thor (created from a few strands of the Asgardian's hair and empowered by a technological copy of Mjolnir).
-Confronted by Bill Foster, "Thor" sends a bolt of lightning through the hero's chest, killing him.
-With both sides in shock, Cap orders a retreat.
-Sue Storm shelters the re-grouping Secret Avengers under an energy shield, allowing their escape.
+As the battle turns against them, a new weapon is brought into play: Project Lightning, a cyborg clone of Thor.
+Confronted by Bill Foster, "Thor" sends a bolt of lightning through his chest, killing him.
+With both sides stunned, Cap orders a retreat.
+Susan Storm shelters the re-grouping Secret Avengers under an energy shield, allowing their escape.